bhuvanesh2235/Tableau/README.md

 - EmployeeID, EmployeeSalary.

 Feel free to explore each Tableau file and dataset to see how I've utilized this data to create insightful and visually appealing dashboards.

+Or

+Refer [Tableau Project.pdf](https://github.com/bhuvanesh2235/Tableau/blob/main/Tableau%20Project.pdf) file that has been uploaded in this Power_BI repository.